a-murph/Bard-Game/README.md

 # Bard-Game
-Repo for the Ren'py game "Horny Bard Simulator" (working title)
+Repo for the Ren'py game "Bard Simulator" (working title)